HomeTriviaFood & CultureSurströmming

 5.

-The production of surströmming involves fermenting herring for at least one year before canning.
+The production of surströmming involves fermenting herring for at least six months before canning.

 Click to reveal answer ›